seyouny/react-portfolio/README.md

 # Portfolio Build

+As of 8/19/2020
+# Current issues are:
+* Links aren't properly aligned, so GitHub pages isn't rendering proper pages
+* Images are not properly linked
+* Please run on local machine for full function

 This is the repository where I continuously build my portfolio throughout the course of the UC Berkeley Bootcamp and beyond.
 Watch the progress of my skills and projects increase through this documentation.